As an amazon associate I earn from qualifying purchases.

 And though they’re far from the most alluring aspect of the Baby Einstein Baby Neptune Explorer Walker – which contains features like a removable, nautically-themed activity center with lights and sounds, a high-backed seat that wipes clean for stain-free silliness and height adjustments – it at least lets you know that someone was thinking about everyday baby entertainment when they put it together.

 Apart from that though, and its aforementioned activity center – which can be removed to provide room for other toys and easy snack-age – it hardly holds up in terms of mobility, as it’s a little clunky to use and doesn’t have the greatest range of motion.

 For babies under 25 pounds who can sit unassisted.
-Check the latest price on Amazon.

 The Safety 1st Sounds N’ Lights Activity Walker